Seymour732/Digital-Portfolio/README.md

 R – Relevant: This aligns with my ICT studies and long-term career plans in IT.

 T – Time-bound: I plan to reach this goal within 12 months.

+Reflection

+During my career counselling session, I identified IT support as a career that matches my skills and interests.
+I realized the importance of setting a clear goal to guide my learning and job preparation.
+By committing to complete my ICT diploma and create a portfolio showcasing practical IT support tasks, I now have a focused plan that will help me confidently pursue entry-level roles after graduation.